uk000/goto/README.md

 - Command execution on local OS.
 The job results can be retrieved via API from the `goto` instance, and also stored in lockers on the Goto registry instance if enabled.
 (See `--locker` command arg)

-Jobs can be configured to run periodically using `cron` field.
+Jobs can be configured to run periodically using the `cron` field.
 A cron job starts automatically upon creation, and keeps running at the specified frequency until stopped (using `/jobs/stop` API).
 A stopped cron job can be restarted using `/jobs/run` API, which restarts the cron frequency.

 Jobs can also trigger another job for each line of output produced, as well as upon completion.
 For command jobs, the output produced is split by newline, and each line of output can be used as input to trigger another command job.
 A job can specify markers for output fields (split using specified separator), and these markers can be referenced by successor jobs.
 The markers from a job's output are carried over to all its successor jobs, so a job can use output from a parent job that might be several generations in the past.
 The triggered job's command arg specifies marker references as `{foo}`, which gets replaced by the value extracted from any predecessor job's output with that marker key.
 This feature can be used to trigger complex chains of jobs, where each job uses output of the previous job to do something else.